w3c/wai-tutorials/source/forms/notifications.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

 **Note:** The displayed message in this example is coded using a `<span>` element that has an `aria-live` attribute with the value `polite`.
-The contents of this so called “live region” is conveyed to screen readers and other assistive technology.
+The contents of this so called “live region” are conveyed to screen readers and other assistive technology.
 The value “polite” de-emphasizes the importance of the message and does not cause screen readers to interrupt their current tasks to read aloud this message.
 Thus the message is only read once when the user stops typing rather than on every keystroke that the user makes.

 {::nomarkdown}
 <%= notes_end %>